Street Smart (video game): Reception

 In Japan, Game Machine listed Street Smart on their October 1, 1989 issue as being the eleventh most-successful table arcade unit of the month.

 Computer and Video Games wrote that the arcade game's controls seem "confusing at first", but had a positive impression of the game, rating it an 80% overall.
 They commented that it wasn't as fun as Violence Fight, but "still well worth playing".

 Legacy

 The original arcade version is included in the 20 game compilation follow-up to SNK Arcade Classics Vol. 1, titled as SNK Arcade Classics Vol. 0, which was released in Japan on April 27, 2011.
 It is also part of the 2018 SNK 40th Anniversary Collection.

-The background music heard in the first stage was reused as the two-player battle theme for SNK's 1991 fighting game Fatal Fury for the Neo Geo.
+"City Streets", the background music, heard in the first stage was reused as the two-player battle theme for SNK's 1991 fighting game Fatal Fury: King of Fighters for the Neo Geo.
+Fatal Fury also reuses the co-op team battle and one-on-one Grudge Match concepts from Street Smart.